 Bonus Thing to do in Rochester NY: Watch a Sports Game

 For those sports lovers, why not go along and support one of the many Rochester sporting teams?
-There are all sorts of sports on offer in Rochester.
+The sports on offer are certainly some of the fun things to do in Rochester when in season.
 Go along and cheer the Rochester Red Wings (baseball) at Frontier Field, the Rochester Rhinos (Soccer), the Rochester Americans (Ice Hockey) or the Rochester RazorSharks (basketball) to name a few.

 Games are of course seasonal, so do some research online before you decide which team to go and barrack for.